 2016-2017 Faculty-in-Residence Fellow, UO Center on Diversity & Community

-Lucero, A., Bermúdez, B., Mitteis, M. (in press).
+Lucero, A., Bermúdez, B., Mitteis, M. (2021).
 Crossing borders: The perspectives of transnational students in one Oregon high school.
 In R. Bussell (Ed.), A state of immigrants: New research on the immigrant experience in Oregon.
 Eugene, OR: University of Oregon.

-Lucero, A., Donley, K., Bermudez Bonilla, B. (in press).
+Lucero, A., Donley, K., Bermudez Bonilla, B. (2021).
 The English referencing behaviors of first and second grade Spanish-English emergent bilinguals in oral narrative retells.
 Applied Psycholinguistics.

-Holguin, C.M., Romero Montaño, L., Lucero, A., Dorantes, A., Taylor, A. (in press).
+Holguin, C.M., Romero Montaño, L., Lucero, A., Dorantes, A., Taylor, A. (2021).
 Too Latinx or not Latinx enough?
 Racial subtexts and subjectivities at a predominantly white university.
 Journal of Latinos and Education.

 Olivos, E.M. & Lucero, A. (2020).
 Latino parents in dual language immersion programs: Why are they so satisfied?
 International Journal of Bilingual Education and Bilingualism, 23(10), 1211-1224. doi: 10.1080/13670050.2018.1436520